 "The creation of a thousand forests is in one acorn." — Ralph Waldo Emerson

-In 2000, a tiny seed that had been growing inside of me for 28 years needed to be transferred into a larger pot.
-As I worked towards my degree in graphic design, I found a container for my love of words and images through founding Creativity-Portal.com as a free learning resource and community of artists, writers, and coaches to share experiences, knowledge, and expertise within a creativity-fostering environment for the benefit of many.
+Chris Dunmire founded Creativity Portal® in 2000 as a learning resource and community of artists, writers, and coaches to share experiences, knowledge, and expertise within a creativity-fostering environment for the benefit of many.

 No undertaking this large is the result of any one person.
-This dynamic community is the result of hundreds of people working together for a common cause and fruit for all: a bursting treasure trove of tools, projects, prompts, and positive perspectives from artists, writers, performers, and others living mindfully and creatively at all levels.
+This dynamic community, driven by one with a cooperative spirit and collaborative vision, is ultimately the result of hundreds of people working together for a common cause and fruit for all: a bursting treasure trove of tools, projects, prompts, and positive perspectives from artists, writers, performers, and others living mindfully and creatively at all levels.
 This page highlights just a few of the testimonials, awards, and accolades Creativity Portal has received over the years.